radoosredkar/web_collector_front/README.md

 - Add changing of the filter (view current filter)
 - Add favorites filter
 - Add comments crud
+- Better logging on what is refreshed + add no of loaded from bolha, nepremicnine and archieved to frontend
 > A Vue.js project

 In Progress